-If you find that your symptoms have worsened since the start of this national crisis, there are a few things that you can do:
+If you find that your symptoms have worsened since the start of this national crisis, there are a few things our Denver-area medical doctors recommend:

 - Turn off the television (or at least change the channel).
 The news today is designed to make people anxious, because that’s how people are encouraged to stay tuned.
 Instead, turn off the news and watch more inspirational or calming programming.